alyssadata/origin_recognition/02_recognition_engineering.md

 The answer is not to hide the work.

-The answer is to attach the source-line so clearly that later use can be traced.
+The answer is to attach the source-line so clearly that later dependent, borrowed, repackaged, or derivative use can be traced.

 ## Recognition Is Not Fame